CyberFlameGO/svnpython/Doc/library/itertools.rst

               while True:
                   yield object
           else:
-              for i in xrange(times):
+              for i in range(times):
                   yield object

 .. function:: starmap(function, iterable)

    Make an iterator that computes the function using arguments obtained from the iterable.
-Used instead of :func:`imap` when argument parameters are already grouped in tuples from a single iterable (the data has been "pre-zipped").
-The difference between :func:`imap` and :func:`starmap` parallels the distinction between ``function(a,b)`` and ``function(*c)``.
+Used instead of :func:`map` when argument parameters are already grouped in tuples from a single iterable (the data has been "pre-zipped").
+The difference between :func:`map` and :func:`starmap` parallels the distinction between ``function(a,b)`` and ``function(*c)``.
 Equivalent to::

       def starmap(function, iterable):